 How to fix a clogged toilet?

-Sure, prevention is the best way never to have to worry about a clogged black water tank, but what do you do if your RV toilet clogs?
+Sure, prevention is the best way to never worry about a clogged black water tank, but what do you do if your RV toilet clogs?
 Luckily, This is a common problem, and solving it isn’t too difficult.
-Below are a few things you can try, and one is bound to work.
+Below are a few proven home remedies you can try, and one is bound to work.

-This method is probably the least effective, but if you have time to let your black tank sit, this is one of the easiest ways to tackle a clog that’s “not too bad.”
-First thing, select a powerful black tank chemical treatment that advertises fast breakdown of solids.
+This method is probably the least effective, but if you have time to let your black tank sit, this is one of the easiest ways to tackle a “not too bad clog.”
+First thing, select a powerful black tank treatment that advertises fast breakdown of solids.
 I like to use two (an extra) scoops of Happy Camper.
 Then, fill your black tank with water to cover the solids and add the extra treatment medium.
 This technique usually works best in warmer temperatures.
-You can even let it sit for a week or two if you’re between camping trips.
+You can even let it sit for a week or two between camping trips.
 Eventually, the solids will break down.
+Rather than using harsh chemicals, natural treatment products works best.
+All RV stores will carry chemical cleaners for this purpose.
+My favorite is Happy Camper, which I use regularly and never have a clog.

 This technique is not necessarily my recommended approach because it’s not an instant solution.
 Also, if the clog is bad and you can’t get water into your tank, it may not work.
 However, it will eventually work if you do this and wait long enough.
 The worse the clog, the longer it will take.